kiboschool/course-programming-1/src/lessons/functions/return-values.md

 ## Return vs. Print

 `print` is different from returning a value.
-If you use `print`, a message shows up in the console, but the rest of the program doesn’t get to see it.
+If you use `print`, a message shows up in the console, but the rest of the program cannot access this message.

 ```python
 def add_and_print(a,b):